mittnamnkenny/bonsai-page/README.md

 #### Header

   - The header is featured at the top of the page.
-  - Shows the logo in the left corner with a styled Font Awesome icon (fa-tree).
+  - Shows the logo in the left corner My Bonsai Page with a styled Font Awesome icon (fa-tree).
   - When the logo is clicked on it will take the user to the top of the page.
-  - The right part contains a link to the Swedish version of the page, text Svenska.
+  - The right part contains a link to the Swedish translated version of the page, text Svenska.

   ![Header](assets/media/header.png)